aihua/mattermost-developer-documentation/site/content/internal/infrastructure/kubernetes/kubernetes.md

     name: mattermost-community-daily-app-metrics
 ```

-Configmap that holds the Mattermost config will be customized as your needs:
+Configmap that holds the Mattermost config will be customized per your needs:

 ```YAML
 apiVersion: v1